Add

 • Drag & drop, DOM hierarchy, CSS classes.

-• Control of margins, grids, flexboxes, etc.
+• Control over margins, grids, flexbox, etc.

 • Responsive preview by breakpoint (mobile, tablet, desktop…).

-CMS and dynamic collections management
+CMS management and dynamic collections

 • Webflow: highly integrated native CMS → ideal for blogs, editorial sites, portfolios.

-• Collections of items (articles, projects, products...).
+• Item collections (articles, projects, products…).

 • Dynamic pages based on a template.